giuliano-macedo/clusopt/README.md

-# MIDSC
+# CluSopt

-Micro service Infrastructure for Data Stream Clustering.
+A Data stream clusterer and hyper parameter optimizer using microservices.

 ![Infraestructure](imgs/midsc-1.jpg)